chhaymatt/employeeCreator/README.md

 ### Requirements

-An employee tracking system where managers can view, add, edit and remove employee details.
+An employee tracking system where people can view, add, edit and remove employee details.
 Front end uses React and the back end is a RESTful API of any choice.

 ### Purpose